 Ovaries are two small oval ‘almond sized’ structures located on either side of the womb and connected to the far end of the tubes.

-The eggs come from the two ‘ovaries’ which are located deep inside the belly (pelvis) of a woman.
+The eggs are located in the two ‘ovaries’ which are placed deep inside the belly (pelvis) of a woman.
 The ovaries contain eggs as well as other surrounding cells that make different type of hormones.

 Menstrual cycle of a woman